ArneDeloose/WindTurbines/README.md

-# Sirris_preprocessing
-Pre-processing notebook of the Sirris wind turbines dataset (Research program AI Flanders - GC1 PoC )
+# AI research Flanders: health monitoring for ageing wind turbines (GC1 PoC )

-This Github folder contains four files:
+This Github folder contains the following:

+* AI_GC1_poster.pptx: research poster presented at AI research day (2020)
-* WindTurbinesSirris_Notebook_FullConversion.ipynb: a Jupyter notebook for the pre-processin
+* WindTurbinesSirris_Notebook_FullConversion.ipynb: a Jupyter notebook for the pre-processing steps used
-* WindturbinesSirris_Notebook_WeatherPred.ipynb: a second notebook to correct for the weather
+* WindturbinesSirris_Notebook_WeatherPred.ipynb: a second notebook to correct for weather effects
-* Sirris_Data pre-processing.pdf: pdf which explains each step of the pre-processing in greater detail.
+* Sirris_Data pre-processing.pdf: a pdf which explains each step of the pre-processing in greater detail.
-* AI_GC1_poster.pptx: research poster presented at AI research day (2019)